leahs02/J124-final/README.md

 What do our findings tell us? well that its localized in appalacia.
 Why is this that the case? well let me tell you a little story about the sackler family.

-# What are Opioids?
-### Analysis 1: Opioids

-**Opioids** is an all ecompassing term referring to natural, semi - synthetic, and synthetic opioids. _Opiates_ are natural opioids, which are directly derived the extremely addictive latex of the seeds of the Papaver Somniferu, or opium poppies.
-Examples include heroin, morphine and codeine.
-Synthetic opiods are chemically made with examples including tramadol and fentanyl.
-Semi-synthetic opiods land in a grey area in between, kind of like GMOs.
-Heroin is an example of a semi-synthetic opioid because it is made from morphine, an opiate, but has been chemically processed.
-Other examples of semi-synthetic opioids include oxycodone, hydrocodone, hydromorphone, and oxymorphone.

---> Analysis of NCBI graph on the potencies of different drugs: i think that this would be a helpful visual for readers to understand how serious drugs can be and poisonous drugs can be.

---> analysis on the CDC OD data: i can group the data by the type of opioid it is (but that will probably just tell me that synthetic kills at a higher rate and isnt that cool so idk

-# OD throughout history
-### Analysis 4: Fatal Overdoses in American History

-More data on ODs, but instead of state specific, i use a differnt set of total OD in the country over time.

-# who is taking the drugs?

-### Analysis 5: Fatal Overdoses by Demographics

-- do an analysis of drug OD by demographic: i haev a dataset that breaks down use by age and gender?